RustyCabbage/GachaSMods/README.md

 - Only Known Hullmods: will only roll hullmods known by the player (off by default because then why would you learn Shield Shunt/High Scatter Amp
 - Only Not Hidden Hullmods: will only roll hullmods that can be learned by the player (the usual modular ones)
 - Only Applicable Hullmods: will only roll hullmods that are normally applicable on the ship (so no Safety Overrides for capital ships)
+- Disable Random S-Mods: hides the Random S-Mod hullmod and allows regular s-modding
+- Disable Remove S-Mods: as god intended
+- Allow Standard S-Mods: allows regular s-modding
+- Min Removed S-Mods: Sets the minimum number of s-mods that can be randomly removed whenever Remove S-Mods is built in (set it to 0, coward)
+- Max Removed S-Mods: Sets the maximum number of s-mods that can be randomly removed whenever Remove S-Mods is built in